Jane Austen Society of North America, Southwest Region

 April 26 and 27, 2013

-Andrew Davis — Adapting Jane Austen to the Screen
+Andrew Davies — Adapting Jane Austen to the Screen

 Rand Boyd — Chapman University’s Austen-related Materials